 2. Refrain from Cashing in Every Disney Amenity

 I get it – it is a Disney trip and it ought to be perfect.
 But do not let the desire to make the vacation perfect pressure you into purchasing Disney add-on experiences.

 My advice would be to stick to your Disney World budget and say a no. You can take your own photos.
 Even the characters around the park are often willing to help you snap the perfect picture.

 Getting a discount is the most convenient, cheapest way to buy Disney World tickets.
-Websites like Undercover Tourist are always flashing Disney sales and coupons ranging from deals on transportation to attractions and events.
+Websites like The Park Prodigy and Undercover Tourist are always flashing Disney sales and coupons ranging from deals on transportation to attractions and events.

 These sites can help you create the perfect inexpensive Disney trip that we all Disney fans desire for by dropping as much as $80 or up to 50% off the ticket price.

 Staying off-site is arguably the cheaper option.
-However, it is best to be calculative about where to stay when visiting Disney World on a budget.
+However, it is best to be calculative about where to stay when planning a trip to Disney World on a budget.

 The perks of staying off-property are that the room comes for a super-cheap price compared to a Disney hotel.
 However, it will do no good if the same price gets consumed into commuting.

 On the other hand, staying on-property will cost more than double the price of an off-property hotel.
-However, you also get perks like free round-the-clock shuttles, FastPass+ 60 days ahead, and Extra Magic Hours (when it returns).
+However, you also get perks like free round-the-clock shuttles and Extra Magic Hours.

 What a weird tip for traveling Disney on a budget!
 But it works.
 Some of us Disney-ians simply cannot do without Mickey’s ears.
 They cost a whopping $27.99 inside the theme parks.
 So, why not save some bucks and order your pair beforehand online?